 - In Harry Turtledove's Timeline-191, Hoover is elected as VP for Calvin Coolidge, but Coolidge dies before taking office and thus Hoover becomes President.
 Though the Depression started before his rule, he's essentially condemned as a do-nothing and unseated by the Socialists at the next election.

 - His portrait can briefly be seen in the background of the scene in It's a Wonderful Life where the townspeople run on protagonist George Bailey's building and loan.
 It's a blink-and-you'll-miss-it appearance.

-- In the live-action Transformers film, Hoover is established as having founded Sector Seven, and arranging for Hoover Dam to be built to house the AllSpark (as well as the frozen form of Megatron).
+- In Transformers (2007), Hoover is established as having founded Sector Seven, and arranging for Hoover Dam to be built to house the AllSpark (as well as the frozen form of Megatron).
 In the Expanded Universe media of the film franchise, his involvement with the discovery of Cybertronian tech on Earth dates back to his time in China.